ranveer0323/Modelling-Behaviors-with-Functions/README.md

-A function to calculate how many views a video can get or go viral on social media platforms like Instagram, YouTube, TikTok etc.
+A function created with the help of ChatGPT to calculate how many views a video can get or go viral on social media platforms like Instagram, YouTube, TikTok etc.

 <aside>
 1️⃣ Identify Variables: